 Grab your copy below and then hop over to join The Plato Pack so you can download ALL of our print-and-play math centers in one spot!

-To prep, I simply printed the cards on cardstock and slid them through my laminator to give them extra durability.
+To prep this shapes game, I simply printed the cards on cardstock and slid them through my laminator to give them extra durability.

 I printed a record sheet for each child and grabbed our basket of crayons.